-The prevailing political and social changes have created conditions for the tourism sector to consider people with disabilities (Zhelyazkova, Yarkova1 et al, 2007).
+43Cultural tourism is conceptualized as experiential tourism based on visiting and being involved in and stimulated by the cultural heritage, such as the performing arts, visual arts, festivals, visiting 22historic buildings and monuments, museums, sites of important past events like battles, traditional landscape and indigenous wildlife, language, 22traditional lifestyles including food, drink and sport (du Cros and McKercher, 2015).
+The prevailing political and social changes have created conditions for the tourism sec to consider people with disabilities (Zhelyazkova, Yarkova1 et al, 2007).
 Moreover, equality and equity and the rights of human beings are among the pillars of sustainable tourism development.
-Notwithstanding this philosophy which promotes dignity, respect, equality and social justice (Richards et al, 2010), disability issues in relation to tourism have not received their rightful attention.
+Notwithstanding this 35philosophy which promotes dignity, respect, equality and social justice (Richards et al, 2010), disability issues in relation to tourism have not received their rightful attention.
 Research that has addressed this situation has raised the following economic, physical and attitudinal challenges as being critical (Darcy and Daruwalla, 1999).
 Economic aspects that limit accessible tourism include inadequate funds, lack of equipment to hire and limited time at sites.
-Physical aspects include limited physical infrastructure, inaccessible access to accommodation, limited access at the destination or sites and the lack of accurate information and interpretation (Darcy and Daruwalla, 1999).
-Attitudinal or psychological aspects include intrinsic barriers resulting from the tourist's level of cognitive and psychological functions, such as misconception, fear, insecurity, stereotyping and discrimination.
-The combined effect of such barriers may reduce the amount of satisfaction and leisure derived from tourism (Darcy and Daruwalla, 1999; Smith, 1987).

-When seeking to consider people with disabilities as visitors at the sites, the European Commission (2004) stated that removing unnecessary barriers should be the starting point when thinking about access, that is, using the barrier or physical approach which focuses on the physical constraints.
-Based on the barrier approach, promoting accessibility for people with disabilities means that destinations or sites need to make physical changes (European

-Commission, 2004).
-The physical barriers are considered by Knudson et al. (1995) and Timothy and Boyd (2003) to be external and interactive barriers.
-These barriers are physical and environmental in nature and consist of external limitations resulting from the interaction between the visitor and the immediate surroundings.
-According to Smith (1987), interactive barriers include skill-challenge incongruities and communication barriers.
+Physical aspects include limited time at sites.
+41access to physical infrastructure, inaccessible accommodation, limited access at the destination or sites and the lack of accurate information and interpretation (Darcy and Daruwalla, 1999).
+Attitudinal or psychological aspects include 19intrinsic barriers resulting from the tourist's level of cognitive and psychological functions, such as misconception, fear, insecurity, stereotyping and discrimination.
+44The combined effect of such barriers may reduce the amount of satisfaction and leisure derived from tourism (Darcy and Daruwalla, 1999; Smith, 1987).
+When seeking to consider people with disabilities as visitors at the sites, the European Commission (2004) stated that removing 3unnecessary barriers should be the starting point when thinking about access, that is, using the barrier or physical approach which focuses on the physical constraints.
+Based on the barrier approach, promoting accessibility for people with disabilities means that destinations or sites need make physical changes (European Commission, 2004).
+The physical barriers are considered by Knudson al. (1995) and Timothy and Boyd (2003) to be external and interactive barriers.
+These barriers are physical and environmental in nature and consist of external limitations 19resulting from the interaction between the visitor and the immediate surroundings.
+According to Smith (1987), interactive barriers include 19skill- challenge incongruities and communication barriers.